xiewu/teleport/rfd/0194-selinux-policy.md

 Additionally since the SSH service is the only Teleport agent service that will be initially supported by the policy, if the `--selinux` flag is passed and the Teleport agent does not have the SSH service enabled, or at least one other Teleport service is enabled then the Teleport agent will exit with an error.
+Additionally if there is a SELinux policy for Teleport agents installed but it does not match the policy that would be generated with the version of the policy embedded in the Teleport agent and the Teleport agent's configuration file it will notify the user and exit with an error.
+Users will then have to run the `selinux` subcommand to update the SELinux policy.

 ### Host support